tree-graph/conflux-consortium/README.md

-# TreeGraph
+# Conflux Consortium BlockChain
-TreeGraph consortium blockchain is a rust-based implementation of tree-graph BFT protocol, it uses innovative consensus algorithm and ledger structure to achieve high throughtput and low latency.
+Conflux consortium blockchain is a rust-based implementation of tree-graph BFT protocol, it uses innovative consensus algorithm and ledger structure to achieve high throughtput and low latency.

 The main components are tree-graph layer and consensus layer.